What would Florence Nightingale say about this new coronavirus?

 Cathy Crowe is a street nurse, author and filmmaker who works nationally and locally on health and social justice issues.
 Her work has included taking the pulse of health issues affecting homeless people including shelter conditions and inadequate housing, the return of tuberculosis and bedbugs, discrimination and a high mortality rate.
 She has fostered numerous coalitions and advocacy initiatives that have achieved significant public policy victories.

-Photo by Cathy Crowe
+Image: Provided by Cathy Crowe

 Thank you for reading this story…